isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Private mahjong (or gambling) rooms operators**

-Operators of private mahjong (or gambling) rooms are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/PrivateTuitionEnrichment.pdf" target="_blank">document</a> [last updated on 14 Sep 20].
+Operators of private mahjong (or gambling) rooms are to comply to measures stipulated in this <a href="https://go.gov.sg/privatemjadvisory" target="_blank">document</a> [last updated on 25 Jun 20].

 #### **Private Tuition and Enrichment**

-Private tuition and enrichment providers are to comply to measures stipulated in this <a href="https://go.gov.sg/tuitionadvisory" target="_blank">document</a> [last updated on 4 Aug 20].
+Private tuition and enrichment providers are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/PrivateTuitionEnrichment.pdf" target="_blank">document</a> [last updated on 14 Sep 20].

 #### **Process Construction & Maintenance Sector**